blazium-engine/blazium-docs/tutorials/networking/webrtc.rst

 Peers connect to a signaling server (for example a WebSocket server) and send their media information.
 The server then relays this information to other peers, allowing them to establish the desired direct communication.
 Once this step is done, peers can disconnect from the signaling server and keep the direct Peer-to-Peer (P2P) connection open.

-Using WebRTC in Godot
+Using WebRTC in Blazium
 ---------------------

-WebRTC is implemented in Godot via two main classes :ref:`WebRTCPeerConnection <class_WebRTCPeerConnection>` and :ref:`WebRTCDataChannel <class_WebRTCDataChannel>`, plus the multiplayer API implementation :ref:`WebRTCMultiplayerPeer <class_WebRTCMultiplayerPeer>`.
+WebRTC is implemented in Blazium via two main classes :ref:`WebRTCPeerConnection <class_WebRTCPeerConnection>` and :ref:`WebRTCDataChannel <class_WebRTCDataChannel>`, plus the multiplayer API implementation :ref:`WebRTCMultiplayerPeer <class_WebRTCMultiplayerPeer>`.
 See section on :ref:`high-level multiplayer <doc_high_level_multiplayer>` for more details.

 .. note:: These classes are available automatically in HTML5, but **require an external GDExtension plugin on native (non-HTML5) platforms**.
 Check out the `webrtc-native plugin repository <https://github.com/godotengine/webrtc-native>`__ for instructions and to get the latest `release <https://github.com/godotengine/webrtc-native/releases>`__.